sirno/virolution/README.md

 # Virolation2000

 This tool simulates a virus population under static selective pressure with single-nucleotide polymorphism and recombination in discrete generations.
-The host population is kept constant for each generation, and multiple simulations can be run in parallel with controlled mixing.
-As input, the simulation requires the model parameters, a wildtype sequence and a file with all migration and sampling events.
-As output, a fasta file with samples of the populations is generated.
+The host population is kept constant for each generation, while the virus population may change in number and composition.
+Multiple simulations can be run in parallel with controlled mixing.
+As input, the simulation requires model parameters, a wildtype sequence and a file with a schedule for all migration and sampling events.
+As output, multiple fasta files with samples of the populations at each sampling event is generated.

 ## Details